Professor of Criminology, Law and Society

 Criminology, Law and Society

-race/ethnicity and violence; rap music and media, culture and crime; immigration and crime, crime and crime trends
+crime and crime trends; immigration and crime; rap music and media, culture and crime; race/ethnicity and violence

-Issues of race and justice are at the forefront of Professor Kubrin’s recent TEDx talk, The Threatening Nature of…Rap Music?, which focuses on the use of rap lyrics as evidence in criminal trials against young men of color.
-Along with Barbara Seymour Giordano, Charis Kubrin received a Cicero Speechwriting Award for this talk in the category of “Controversial or Highly Politicized Topic.”
+Issues of race and justice are at the forefront of Professor Kubrin’s TEDx talk, The Threatening Nature of…Rap Music?, which critiques the use of rap lyrics as evidence in criminal trials against young men of color.
+Along with Barbara Seymour Giordano, Kubrin received a Cicero Speechwriting Award for this talk in the category of “Controversial or Highly Politicized Topic.”

 Web Links of Research Sites

 I host a website dedicated to providing information and resources related to the use of rap lyrics as evidence in criminal trials.